syncfusion-content/maui-docs/MAUI/ListView/emptyview.md

 # EmptyView in .NET MAUI ListView (SfListView)

+The `SfListView` allows to display and customize empty view content, when there is no data available to display using following properties,

-`SfListView` allows you to display a string, numeric or view when `SfListView` has no items using `SfListView.EmptyView` property.
+ * EmptyView - object can be set to a string, numeric or view when `SfListView` has no items.
+The default value is null.

-`SfListView.EmptyViewTemplate` property is used to customize the appearance of `SfListView.EmptyView`.
+ * EmptyViewTemplate - used to customize the appearance of `EmptyView`.
+The default value is null.

 ## Display a string when listview has no items